Article first published 26th October 2022, updated 5th July 2023. The demand for data and…

 The pace of worldwide data demand is relentless, with it the pace of link upgrades required by datacom and telecom networks.
 400G transceivers are currently replacing previous 100G solutions, and in a few years, they will be replaced by transceivers with data rates of 800G or 1.6 Terabytes.

 The cost and power consumption of coherent technology remain barriers to more widespread capacity upgrades, but the industry is finding ways to overcome them.
 Tighter photonic integration can minimize the losses of optical systems and their power consumption.
-Further improvements in power efficiency can be achieved by co-designing DSPs alongside the optical engine.
 Finally, the onset of multi-laser arrays can avoid the higher cost and complexity of increasing capacity with just a single transceiver channel.Tags: bandwidth, co-designing, coherent, DSP, full integration, integration, interface, line cards, optical engine, power consumption, RF Interconnections, Viasat